Thibaud-TR/Thibaud-TR/README.md

 # 👋 Welcome to My GitHub Profile!

-Hello, my name is Thibaud and I am a chemical engineer by training.
-After spending several years working in chemistry, I acquired solid skills in problem-solving, project management, and scientific data analysis.
+"Hi, I'm Thibaud, a chemical engineer with strong skills in problem-solving, project management, and data analysis.
-I chose to embark on a new professional adventure in data analysis.
-In my experiences, I have constantly dealt with data processing, whether it was to optimize industrial processes, analyze research results, or interpret trends.
+After several years in chemistry, I've transitioned to data analysis.
+Throughout my career, I've worked with data to optimize processes and interpret trends.
-My goal is to combine my scientific expertise with my new skills in data analysis to solve complex problems, bring new perspectives, and contribute to decision-making.
+My goal is to combine my scientific background with data analysis to solve complex problems and support decision-making."

 ## 💻 Technical Skills